-Now when you are completely aware of ISP tracking, I am sure you are curious about knowing the ways to stop ISP from tracking you.
+Now that you are completely aware of ISP tracking, I am sure you are curious to know how to stop ISP from tracking you.

 Luckily, there are effective ways to get rid of this situation and the privacy threats linked to ISP tracking.
 However, you should keep in mind that not every method provides you with complete protection.

-The ways I am going to discuss with you could work well in combination with another solution or could be enough alone.
+The ways I will discuss with you could work well in combination with another solution or be enough alone.

 Let’s find out.

 - Browsing HTTPS Websites only, ensures that the data inside that particular website is encrypted before transferring.
-You can use HTTPS everywhere plugin to make sure the websites you visit are encrypted (have HTTPS in the URL).
+You can use the HTTPS everywhere plugin to ensure the websites you visit are encrypted (with HTTPS in the URL).